RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

    b.
 Set the **Name** text box as *Required* to make the part name as necessary to add a part to the parts list:<br/>

       * Select the **Name** text box, go to the **Properties** tab > **Input Validation** section > **Validation Type** > choose **Required**.<br/>

-   c.
-Configure other properties such as design, appearance, spacing, and alignment, if necessary.

 5. Ensure that the action event for the **Cancel** button is set to cancel the changes made to the page while adding or editing a part detail:<br/>